-- Scientific adaptation of the content with reference to the handling of applicable research methods/techniques, for example experimentation, systematisation, interpretation, support of statements, etc. - Clear formulations. - The presentation of a logically-responsible structure. - · Critical approach and independent insight. - The ability to evaluate and interpret findings/results. - A core summary of the relative meaning of the study.
+- Scientific adaptation of the content with reference to the handling of applicable research methods/techniques, for example experimentation, systematisation, interpretation, support of statements, etc. - Clear formulations. - The presentation of a logically-responsible structure. - Critical approach and independent insight are very important on PhD level. - The ability to evaluate and interpret findings/results. - A conclusion that ties the main conclusions of each chapter. - A core summary or abstract of the relative meaning of the study.